Seven Foods Other Than Orange to Get Your Daily Dose of Vitamin C

 Brussels sprouts

-Rich in fiber, potassium, minerals, and vitamins, the brussels sprouts are a must add in your diet if you want to detox your body naturally.
+Rich in fiber, potassium, minerals, and vitamins, brussels sprouts are a must add to your diet if you want to detox your body naturally.
 It is known to boost immunity, help you have a positive mood, and reduce inflammation.
 These small cabbage-like buds are great for weight loss as they have low-fat content and have very few calories.
-However, make sure not to overcook the brussels sprouts while adding it to your meal.
+However, make sure not to overcook the brussels sprouts while adding them to your meal.
 That’s because it wears out the vitamin c when you cook it.

 Cantaloupe